xghan99/xghan99/README.md

 ## About Me

-I am Xiao Guang, a penultimate Year Data Science and Analytics Student from the National University of Singapore.
-My interests lie in Data Analysis and Machine Learning methods.
+I am Xiao Guang, a Final Year Data Science and Analytics Student from the National University of Singapore.
+My interests lie in Machine Learning and Data Engineering.

 Here is where you can find some repositories for my academic and side projects!